-Successful treatment for macular degeneration in mice paves a new way for expanding the Longevity field.
+Successful treatment for macular degeneration in mice paves a new way for expanding the Longevity field with pluripotent stem cell.

 Stem cell treatment is feasible, and has been for a while in a growing number of therapies.
 One type of stem cell, however, has lagged behind the rest.
 And its delay could be holding back some of the most revolutionary treatments.

 Longevity.Technology: Currently not one therapy involving induced pluripotent stem cells (iPS) has been clinically approved.
 This is because the challenges it presents scientists have been profound.
 However, the potential for the technology is immense.

 The TRL score for this Longevity.Technology domain is currently set at: ‘Principles are demonstrated through experimentation.’

 The TRL score for the technology addressed in this article is: ‘Technology refined and ready for initial human trials.’

 Complex methods need to be developed to ensure the cells organise correctly in the body, that they are not rejected by the immune system and that they do not become cancerous.
 These have, for a long time, crippled potential therapies before they can even enter human trials.
 But, after a recently published study by researchers from the US National Eye Institute, things look a lot less gloomy.

 Writing in Science Translational Medicine , they describe their new method for treating advanced dry-age related macular degeneration (AMD) with stem cells.
 And what’s more — they say it’s ready for human clinical trials.